 For the proposed case, the system can’t acknowledge the recovered tags in parallel.
 It uses the discussed pseudo parallel method.
-According to figure 6.5, the conventional successful slot ts is divided in to two parts: The first part presents the “Query-Rep” command and the RN 16 tag reply ts(a).
+According to Figure 6.5, the conventional successful slot ts is divided in to two parts: The first part presents the “Query-Rep” command and the RN 16 tag reply ts(a).
 The second part is the “ACK” command and the EPC tag reply ts(b).
 Thus, the successful slot time is:

 ts = ts(a) + ts(b), (6.5)